 In 2015, world leaders signed up to a new set of commitments for a better world to tackle issues such as hunger and poverty.
 The 17 Sustainable Development Goals are a successor to the Millennium Development Goals and they include a goal of providing education for all, up to the age of 15, by 2030.

 World leaders must do more.
-At the current rate of progress it will be 2086 before every child is in school.
+At the current rate of progress it will be 2084 before every child is in school.
+Thats over 5o years later than promised.
+Children are only children once – we are at risk of leaving a whole generation behind.

 Send My Friend to School – your questions